Skip to the main content.

 Lynx In Lockstep with MOSA

-We feel LYNX MOSA.ic aligns to the values and objectives behind MOSA in the following ways:
+We feel LYNX MOSA.ic aligns with the values and objectives behind MOSA in the following ways:

 Support of Open Standards

-LYNX MOSA.ic has been praised by customers for its strong compatibility to POSIX which simplifies the reuse of software written for Linux.
-It is also conformant to the latest FACE standard
+Customers have praised LYNX MOSA.ic for its strong compatibility with POSIX, simplifying the reuse of software written for Linux.
+It is also conformant to the latest FACE standard.

 Certify Conformance

 In addition to being fully FACE conformant, LYNX MOSA.ic has been certified to DO-178C DAL A certification on multiple programs.
-This reduces program risk, certification costs and development time for customers' programs
+This reduces program risk, certification costs, and customer program development time.

 Modular Design